 Note!
 Remember to change the directory to match your computer.

-Run as Administrator and all files with defined extension will deleted.
+Run as Administrator and all files with defined extension will be deleted.

-As a result we will tell the Script file to delete all files that are located in the Test folder.
+As a result, we will tell the cmd remove all files in folder that are located in the Test folder.

-At this point run as Administrator and all files located in the “Test” folder will deleted.
+At this point run as Administrator and all files located in the “Test” folder will be deleted.